1981 Avon Championships

-The 1981 Avon Championships were the tenth WTA Tour Championships, the annual tennis tournament for the best female tennis players in singles on the 1981 WTA Tour.
-It was held in the week of 22 March 1981, in Madison Square Garden in New York City, United States.
+The 1981 Avon Championships were the tenth WTA Tour Championships, the annual tennis tournament for the best female tennis players in singles and doubles on the 10-tournament Avon Championship winter circuit of the 1981 WTA Tour.
+It was held from March 22 through March 28, 1981 and was played on indoor carpet courts at the Madison Square Garden in New York City, New York.
 First-seeded Martina Navratilova won the singles title and earned $100,000 first-prize money.